persian64/TRVDevelopment/README.md

 This application has not been tested and I am not planning to test it but from what I can read in source code, these vulnerabilities are to be found:
 - Stored XSS in blog
 - Remote command execution in thumbnail file upload for blog
-- Service side template injection
+- Server side template injection
 - Insecure direct object reference

 These vulnerabilities should be present because I haven't add anything to prevent them yet, you should take the code to practice: